IqyGod/Chat-app/README.md

 # Chat-app
 It's the time to take a deep dive into Node.js and Express.js by building a chat application with a sign-in system.
-In order to implement the sign-in system safely, we will use authentication, which is the act of verifying the identity of a person or process.
+<br>In order to implement the sign-in system safely, we will use authentication, which is the act of verifying the identity of a person or process.

 <br>Poilerplate comes from FreeCoeCamp, the Advanced Node and Express section.
 <br>Instructions for the lessons start at https://www.freecodecamp.org/learn/quality-assurance/advanced-node-and-express/